 One of the best things we can do in life is to aid others in their pursuit of excellence and succes.
 I’m looking forward to work on your music!

 Some of the Tools I use:

 I mix 100% in the box using Steinberg’s Cubase Pro 10.
-Through the years I’ve used everything from Pro Tools to Logic Pro X and Ableton Live, but I’m by far the fastest as a mix engineer and producer at what I do in Cubase.
+Through the years I’ve used everything from Pro Tools to Logic Pro X and Ableton Live, but I’m by far the fastest as a mix engineer and producer in Cubase.
 I love it!
 My monitoring is done in a treated room through Eve Audio monitors, an Avantone MixCube and a range of cheap and more expensive headphones.
 I use a wide variety of plugins from the manufacturers below:

 Frequently Asked Questions

 Q: You say your services are affordable, but what does it really cost?

 A: It depends on the amount of songs in the project and the complexity.
 Depending on your budget we can work out a price that makes sense.
 For single songs I have a fixed base price.
 Please contact me to get a quote!